hurlbertlab/dietdatabase/cleaning/cleaning_overview.md

 14 Occurrence       Lepidoptera  0.16666667
 ```
 Now, look at which Diet Types are listed.
-Items, Wt_or_Vol, and Unspecified are what we'll be checking with the following code (not Occurence):
+Items, Wt_or_Vol, and Unspecified are what we'll be checking with the following code (not Occurrence):
 ```
 > sum(subset(bluwarb$preySummary, Diet_Type=="Items")$Frac_Diet)
 [1] 1